Arsenal 1–2 Manchester United (1999): Aftermath

 The match was the last ever FA Cup semi-final to go to a replay.
-In the FA Cup final, Manchester United beat Newcastle United 2–0 to win the Cup, securing the double, as they had won the Premier League a week earlier.
-Four days later, they completed the treble by beating Bayern Munich in the UEFA Champions League final.
+In the FA Cup final, Manchester United beat Newcastle United 2–0 to win the Cup, securing the Double, as they had won the Premier League a week earlier by pipping Arsenal to the title on the final day by one point.
+Four days later, they completed the Treble by beating Bayern Munich in the UEFA Champions League final.

 The game is remembered as one of the greatest in English football; it was ranked #38 in The Times' 50 Greatest Football Matches (2019).

 Giggs' winning goal is also considered among the greatest ever scored, and his celebration, removing his shirt to reveal copious chest hair, is considered an iconic image by football fans.
 Ian Wright described it as "arguably one of the best goals in FA Cup history."
-It has been compared to Diego Maradona's solo goal in the 1986 World Cup quarter-final.
+It has been compared to Diego Maradona's solo goal for Argentina against England in the 1986 World Cup quarter-final.

 Both Ray Parlour and Arsène Wenger admitted to being "haunted" by the defeat and Giggs' goal.

 A statistical analysis of the game in The Independent in 2019 gave Arsenal 2.51 expected goals (xG) to United's 1.62; Dennis Bergkamp's penalty miss was considered a key moment that won the game for United.